Changes in Star Wars re-releases: Boba Fett

 Boba Fett's dialogue in the film was originally recorded by Jason Wingreen.
 Subsequently, Attack of the Clones revealed Boba to be a clone of Jango Fett, played by Temuera Morrison.
-To reflect this, Morrison re-recorded Wingreen's lines for the 2004 edition of the film.
+To reflect this, Morrison rerecorded Wingreen's lines for the 2004 edition of the film.

 In the shot when the Millennium Falcon detaches from the Star Destroyer, Boba Fett's ship, the Slave I, was replaced with a CGI version following the Falcon more closely.
 Both WhatCulture and Wired opine that the change makes it hard to believe that Han could not see Fett.

 Cloud City

 New establishing shots were added to Cloud City, which according to Lucas were added partially because director Irvin Kershner was dissatisfied with the limitations of the location's set.
 The additions create some inconsistencies with later shots.
 Another shot has a railing added to it, which does not reflect properly.
 New shots of Cloud City's citizens reacting to Lando Calrissian's evacuation orders were also added.

 In the 1997 edition, the scene of Luke dropping down the chute to escape Vader was modified to include an audible scream—created using the sound of the Emperor screaming as he falls down the shaft in Return of the Jedi; this received criticism and was removed in later releases.